To enable or disable the plugin, enable or disable the

 When the plugin reads each rule from the rules table, it

-computes a normalized form (digest) from the pattern and a
+computes a normalized (statement digest) form from the pattern

 mysql> SELECT * FROM query_rewrite.rewrite_rules\G *************************** 1. row *************************** id: 1 pattern: SELECT ? pattern_database: NULL replacement: SELECT ? + 1 enabled: YES message: NULL pattern_digest: 46b876e64cd5c41009d91c754921f1d4 normalized_pattern: select ?

-For information about statement digesting and normalized statements, see Section 25.9, “Performance Schema Statement Digests”.
+For information about statement digesting, normalized statements, and digest hash values, see Section 25.9, “Performance Schema Statement Digests”.

 Patterns use the same syntax as prepared statements (see